 We can readily relate the above rules to major psychological concepts from Carl Rogers (1961), Abram Maslow (1975, 1998), Viktor Frankl (1985), and Wong’s (2016b) meaning therapy.

-- Face your miserable condition with the courage and confidence.
+- Face your miserable condition with courage and confidence.

-- Find friends that support your efforts in self-improvement.
+- Find friends who support your efforts in self-improvement.

 - Focus on improving yourself daily by aiming at your highest good.

 - Be responsible in teaching your children character and how to get along with others.

 - Bring order to your own life first before trying to change the world.